Short-Term Crisis Intervention

 The 20th street house is a 5-bed home for men in CODAC’s Men’s Recovery Services program.
 This sober living community is staffed 23 hours each day with peers in recovery.

-When not at the outpatient treatment center, men who live at 20th Street House get hands-on support finding jobs, enrolling in education, finding permanent housing and simply learning to live a sober lifestyle.
+When not at the outpatient treatment center, men who live at 20th Street House get hands-on support finding jobs, enrolling in education, finding permanent housing and learning to live a sober lifestyle.
 Men regularly participate in community NA and AA support groups in the home and out in the community.